victorsillerico/victorsillerico/README.md

 # Hi there 👋

-📚 I'm a computer science and electronic engineer.
+:computer: I'm a computer scientist and electronic engineer.

-:computer:

 ✋🏼 9 years as active member of the Institute of Electrical and Electronics Engineers (IEEE).
 Past-Chair and cofounder of the Robotics and Automation Society (RAS) Chapter in Bolivia.